thetuningspoon/AdminPageFieldEditLinks/README.md

 # Page Select Edit Links for ProcessWire
-Adds modal editing capability to ProcessWire's Page fields in the Admin editor, allowing editors to easily view/edit the content of whichever page(s) have been selected.
+Adds modal editing capability to ProcessWire's Page fields in the admin editor, allowing editors to easily view/edit the content of whichever page(s) have been selected.
 Edit links are updated in real time.
+Compatible with Select, AsmSelect, PageListSelect, PageListSelectMultiple, and PageAutoComplete inputfields.

 ## Instructions
 After installation, you will see a new "Show edit links?" option in the Page field configuration.
 This may be enabled/disabled on a per-field basis.